 The terminal would also accommodate significant increases in transit service.
 Currently, AC Transit's highest peak utilization is 4.5 buses per bay per hour, which corresponds to average headways of 13.3 minutes per bay.
-The new terminal would accommodate eight-minute average headways at each of the 30 bus bays, thereby accommodating future demand and future growth.25 The West Ramp Alternative would increase the total number of bus bays from 32 to 30 bays along and provide 700 feet of linear curb space.
+The new terminal would accommodate eight-minute average headways at each of the 30 bus bays, thereby accommodating future demand and future growth.
+The West Ramp Alternative would increase the total number of bus bays from 32 to 48, with 30 on the AC Transit level and another 18 on the upper bus level.